odhs/bootstrap5-webpack/README.md

 ## Config

-This startup project already configured, but is good you know the follow:
+This startup project is already set up, but it is good to know the follow:

 ### Package.json